PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Use of `this` is neither encouraged nor discouraged.
 * Avoid more than one blank empty line.
-* Public members should use [doc comments](https://msdn.microsoft.com/en-us/library/b2s063f7.aspx), internal members may use doc comments but it is not enouraged.
+* Public members should use [doc comments](https://msdn.microsoft.com/en-us/library/b2s063f7.aspx), internal members may use doc comments but it is not encouraged.
 * Public members in a namespace that ends with `Internal`, for example `System.Management.Automation.Internal` are not considered a supported public API.
-  Such members are necessarily public as implementation details in code shared between C# and PowerShell script, or must be available publically by generated code.
+  Such members are necessarily public as implementation details in code shared between C# and PowerShell script, or must be available publicly by generated code.
 * File encoding should be ASCII (preferred) or UTF8 (with BOM) if absolutely necessary.